What is CIBBP Certification?

-Cleaning Industry Best Business Practices (CIBBP) is a tool designed to guide you toward operating in a manner that is both the best for your company, and an assurance to other NBSC Group members that your organization can be counted on to provide the absolute best in service.
+CIBBP Certification (Cleaning Industry Best Business Practices) is a tool designed to guide you toward operating in a manner that is both the best for your company, and an assurance to other NBSC Group members that your organization can be counted on to provide the absolute best in service.
 In addition, and most importantly, it gives your current clients, and any prospective clients, the confidence that yours is, indeed, the expert organization that they need providing service to them.

 In this day and age, any advantage you can get and/or provide to your clients and your business becomes the separator that you need to compete with larger organizations.
-NBSC Group has decided to implement CIBBP to assist you in doing just that.
+NBSC Group has created NBSC Group Network with CIBBP Certification as our guiding standards.
+Together, these two programs will assist you in doing just that.
 Larger BSCs have a distinct advantage when it comes to providing services to a client with facilities in multiple locations.
 Their advantage is normally their reach.
 If they are large enough, they can either service those multi-location clients with regional locations they already have in place, or they can create a new location.
 Try doing this when you don’t have the resources to accomplish it.

-It is the goal of NBSC Group to level the playing field.
+It is the goal of NBSC Group to level that playing field.
 While your business may still be in the growing stages, we wanted to give you the same advantages that the big BSCs enjoy.
 By doing this through NBSC Group, members would give the entire group the opportunity to “play” with the big boys.
-To do this, it is our belief that each member should be able to call on members in another geographical location to see if they would be willing to help in a potential opportunity.
+To do this, it is our belief that each member will be able to call on members in another geographical location to share potential opportunity.
 Having said that, it is then imperative that the member bidding on the original opportunity is able to insure that his/her company’s reputation is protected.
-That is precisely where CIBBP comes into play.
+That is precisely where CIBBP Certification comes into play.

 NBSC Group is a member organization, wherein the members take advantage of both the cumulative buying power of a larger group, and the myriad number of resources available to the group.
 Each member still operates his/her own organization autonomously; however there is power in volume/numbers.
 That also applies in this case.
 Wherein, if each member of the group is held to the same standards, it only follows that every prospective client will see this as a positive wherever their locations might be.